 Finance Ministers from across ASEAN will join investors, project developers, financiers and advisors at the 8th World Bank-Singapore Infrastructure Finance Summit to discuss progress on the significant, renewed efforts underway to improve infrastructure in one of the world’s fastest-growing economic blocs.

 New seaports, airports, roads, highways, telecommunication towers, water plants and much more must be built, and the old upgraded.
 Emerging Asia’s infrastructure will need an estimated US$26 trillion until 2030, including US$3.4 trillion of spending to alleviate climate change.
 That works out to more than US$1.7 trillion each year.
 Much of that will be required in ASEAN.

-For governments in the region, it is critical to find the necessary private finances to offset a shortfall in public funding.
+For governments in the region, it is critical to find the necessary private finances to fun these significant needs.
 This has been made somewhat easier as yields fall in the developed world and investors turn towards emerging markets for opportunities.
 And in the current economic and monetary environment, infrastructure generally is an increasingly attractive asset class, especially for institutional investors looking for steady, long-term growth.

 However, the projects on offer and the financing structures need to be viable.
 Multilateral agencies like the World Bank and the Asian Development Bank, along with new emerging entities such as the New Development Bank and Asian Infrastructure Investment Bank (AIIB), are intensifying efforts to harness private money through funding packages and by helping governments identify the most appropriate areas for private-sector engagement.
 Increased lending from China and Japan is also helping to improve the financing landscape.